 Each member school has its own Local Advisory Board (LAB) which is accountable to the Trust.
 Each LAB works closely with the Headteacher of the school to support and challenge, whilst still ensuring they fulfil the Trust’s mission.
 In line with the Trust’s motto, the LAB has an important community facing role, ensuring the Academy meets the needs of its community and the students attending the Academy.
 It is the LAB that manages each school on behalf of the members of the Trust.
 Their key responsibilities are to ensure the quality of educational provision challenge, monitor the performance of the academy, manage the academy trust’s finances and property, and employ staff.

-Trust Governance links to Executive Leadership and Central Services as follows:
+Executive Leadership and Central Services:

 The Trust reviews its governance arrangements annually and our updated governance document can be found below.